window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-48184674-9');

 Network and learn in a series of interactive webinars

-Join a group of CPOs and HR peers for an In-Dialogue roundtable webinar to gain insights on the executive readiness gap and explore together ways CPOs can help executive teams become disruption-ready.
+Join a group of CPOs and HR peers for an In-Dialogue roundtable webinar to hear about how Scottish Power followed the Creating FuturesTM process to review and refine their People strategy and explore together ways CPOs can help their organisation become disruption-ready.

 When?

-You’ll be sent full joining instructions when you register here
+You’ll be sent full joining instructions when you register.

 About the event

-Join CPOs and senior HR peers in a complimentary session that will help you to maximise the effectiveness of your executive teams.
+Join CPOs and senior HR peers in a complimentary session that will help you to maximise the effectiveness of your senior HR team.

 In an engaging and interactive virtual session, you will:

-• Make sense of the findings and gain a perspective on how senior HR executives are reacting to and dealing with the challenge of how best to address the executive readiness gap
+• Gain a perspective on how senior HR executives are reacting to and dealing with the challenge of how best to set strategic direction and plans in uncertain times

-• Consider the implications for your executive team and organisation
+• Consider the implications for your senior HR team and wider organisation

-• Explore what CPOs and OD professionals can do to determine the readiness of executive teams
+• Explore what CPOs and OD professionals can do to determine the future readiness of senior HR and executive teams

 Reasons to attend